Zilliqa/ZIP/zips/zip-3.md

 #### Step 4 - Zilliqa Research adds SSN to smart contract

 Zilliqa Research calls the `add_ssn` transition in the smart contract, which creates an entry for the SSN in the `ssnlist` table in the contract.
 The `ip_addr` in the entry is initialized to the IP address of the SSN.
-The `blocknumber_when_alive_status_updated` is initialized to the Tx epoch number when the entry was created.
+The entry's `urlraw` and `urlapi` values are also set to indicate the addresses to query the SSN node's raw data (via port 4501) and publicly accessible data (via port 4201).

 #### Step 5 - Host deposits funds for staking